Convergence of energy-based learning in linear resistive networks: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Professor Andrea Liu and Professor Douglas Durian for several insightful discussions.
+We thank Benjamin Scellier for his feedback on our manuscript and for pointing to relevant literature.
 Furthermore, M.A.
 Huijzer and B. Besselink would like to thank the CogniGron research center and the Ubbo Emmius Fund (University of Groningen) for financial support.
 T. Chaffey acknowledges financial support by Pembroke College, University of Cambridge.
 Moreover, H.J. van Waarde acknowledges financial support by the Dutch Research Council (NWO) under the Talent Programme Veni Agreement (VI.
 Veni.
-22.335). \begin{IEEEbiography}[{ }]{Anne-Men Huijzer} received the B.Sc. and M.Sc. (cum laude) degrees in Applied Mathematics from the University of Groningen, Groningen, The Netherlands, in 2017 and 2019, respectively.
-She is a PhD student in the system, control and optimization group at the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence.
+22.335).